dmitry/express-cloudflare/README.md

 3. In strict mode:
     - Request is validated against known Cloudflare IP ranges
     - Non-Cloudflare IPs are rejected with 403 status

+## IP Manager Configuration

+The middleware uses an internal `CloudflareIPManager` class that can be configured using the `ipManagerOptions` parameter.
+If not provided, it will use the main middleware options for configuration.

+### IP Manager Features
+- Initial loading of IP ranges from local files on instantiation
+- Initial loading of IP ranges from URLs on instantiation
+- Periodic updates from Cloudflare URLs when updates are enabled
+- Error handling for failed loads and updates
+- Support for both IPv4 and IPv6 ranges

 ## Runtime Control